dwighthouse/json-complete/README.md

 ## Future Plans
+- [x] Explore String compressed form for internal arrays.
 - [x] Add support for BigInt64Array and BigUint64Array.
+- [x] Split out and add if checks around Arbitrary Attached Data tests that use symbols.
+- [x] Support IE11
+- [ ] Write script that will convert 1.0.0 data to 2.0.0 data.
+- [ ] Write script that will convert 2.0.0 data to 1.0.0 data.
 - [ ] Write node helpers that will translate to and from Blob/File types using Buffer and object data.
-- [ ] Split out and add if checks around Arbitrary Attached Data tests that use symbols.
-- [ ] Support IE11
+- [ ] Update library export structure to allow more flexibility to only import the encoder or decoder portions.
 - [ ] Support IE10
 - [ ] Support IE9
 - [ ] Legacy version that has no support for Symbol, Keyed Collection Types, Typed Array types, ArrayBuffer, SharedArrayBuffer, Blob, File, or BigInt types and provides its own limited JSON.stringify and JSON.parse just for strings and arrays.